TonyTangAndroid/DaggerTutorial/README.md

 #### Part 6 : Add a ApplicationScope
 https://github.com/TonyTangAndroid/DaggerTutorial/pull/7/files

-Add a ApplicationScope to create on ApplicationComponent.java, which would make it possible that all provided dependencies will be a singleton in the application level if it has been annotated with @applicationscope.
+Add a ApplicationScope to create on AppComponent.java, which would make it possible that all provided dependencies will be a singleton in the application level if it has been annotated with @applicationscope.

 In DataBindModule.java, we annotated PremiumRepository as ApplicationScope.
 This will mean that PremiumRepository will server as a singleton.